 You will need to follow-up with the CAR T treatment team, your primary oncologist, or other specialists that understand your specialized needs after the treatment is complete.
-Most often, you will have monthly appointments for the first year after infusion.
+Your doctor will likely use PET and CT scans to determine whether the therapy worked.
+If the therapy worked, most often, you will have monthly lab tests or appointments for the first year after infusion.
 Then, you may have annual appointments for up to fifteen years after infusion.

-What Happens if CAR T Is Not Right for Me?
+What Happens if CAR T is Not Right for Me?

 Before you can start CAR T therapy, the CAR T center will need to make sure you are healthy enough to go through the therapy.
 Throughout the process, your CAR T doctor will pay attention to your health.
-It is possible that your doctor will decide you are not a good fit for CAR T. If that happens, you may wonder, what's next.
+It is possible that your doctor will decide you are not a good fit for CAR T. If that happens, you may wonder what's next.
+There are other options you can consider.

 Sometimes, it may be that you are not a good fit for CAR T right now and you need to go through bridging therapy.
-Your CAR T doctor will recommend the best bridging therapy for you, but it is most often chemo.
-The point of bridging therapy is to help you become healthy enough to go through CAR T treatment.
+Your CAR T doctor will recommend the best bridging therapy for you.
+The point of bridging therapy is to help you become healthy enough to go through CAR T.

-Another option to explore is whether you are a better fit for another CAR T medication.
+Another option to explore is whether you are a better fit for another CAR T treatment.
 There are several CAR T drugs available.
 Or you may want to think about joining a clinical trial for a CAR T drug that is being developed.
 There are also clinical trials studying other new approaches that may be a better fit for you.
 In some cases, it may be that you were referred to CAR T too late and you don't have the time to wait for your CAR T cells to be made.
 You will need to talk to your doctor about other treatment options or maybe look into hospice care.